Beryl's core structures - version this-is-not-complete-yet

 words, one per monitor.
 It also has a convenient currentOutputDev which core

-tries to set, but is not always accurate.
+tries to set, but is not allways accurate.

 Luckily, the CompOutput struct is very simple.
 It has a width, height, region

 and workRegion variable that we care about.
-The region helps us establish
+The region helps us established

-where an outputDev starts in the screen. region.x1 defines where the X-coordinate
+where a outputDev starts in the screen. region.x1 defines where the X-coordinate

 of that specific window starts, and region.x2 describes where it ends.
 The same